STATE BY STATE

 What Procedure Must Hunters Follow After They Kill A Bear?

-Bear hunters have up to 10 days to present Montana FWP officials with the whole bear hide with proof of sex remaining, as well as the skull.
+Bear hunters have up to 10 days to present Montana FWP officials with the whole bear hide with proof of sex remaining, as well as the bear's skull.

 What Is Their Reasoning For Hunting Bears?